African Americans in Davenport, Iowa: Late 19th and early 20th centuries

 A small black business district developed on Fifth Street, starting in 1884 when Linsey Pitts, a former slave from Missouri and a Civil War veteran, opened his saloon at 120 E. Fifth Street.
 He had previously worked as a laborer and barber.
 In the 1870s, about a half dozen black women ran prostitution businesses on Front Street and on the blocks east of Brady Street downtown.
-By 1886, Mattie Burke, who ran a combination saloon and house of prostitution (serving both blacks and whites), moved her business to 124 E. Fifth from Front Street In 1888, a city directory described her business as a restaurant, which would have complemented Pitts' saloon.
+By 1886, Mattie Burke, who ran a combination saloon and house of prostitution (serving both blacks and whites), moved her business to 124 E. Fifth Street.
+In 1888, a city directory described her business as a restaurant, which would have complemented Pitts' saloon.
 Pitts' business did well.
 In 1890, Pitts' saloon was assessed at $340; the next year, $1,740.
 It also attracted other businesses to the area.
-By 1890, four black businesses and households had moved to the same block and by 1900 there were 10, with Pitts' saloon acting as an "anchor" for the little business district.
+By 1890, four Black businesses and households had moved to the same block and by 1900 there were 10, with Pitts' saloon acting as an "anchor" for the little business district.
 It faced the Chicago Rock Island & Peoria railroad tracks just east of Brady Street.
-The businesses were two blocks from the CRPI&P depot, from which black dining-car workers, porters, and passengers might visit.
+The businesses were two blocks from the CRPI&P depot, from which Black dining-car workers, porters, and passengers might visit.

 According to historian David Brodnax, African Americans in Davenport enjoyed a relative lack of "open violence" from the Civil War to the turn of the 20th century.
 But "several high-profile events—including a race riot, waves of hysteria following alleged rapes of white women by black men, a near lynching, and legal harassment of African-American activists—show that even the threat of violence was a tool of social control to maintain class and racial privilege."
 An established, middle-class black community mixed with other ethnic and social groups, including Southern, Midwestern, foreign-born, wealthy and poor whites, and more recent Southern migrants, "especially in the wharfs, bars and illegal enterprises along the waterfront, where interaction between the races was often greatest".